 Some suspicion fell on Mrs. Chevis’s first husband, GTT Jackson.
 But it was proved that he was miles away from Aldershot on the day in question.

-Days later, a newspaper featured an article on the murder and included a photograph of the telegram (without the name of the sender shown).
+Days later, the Daily Sketch, a local newspaper, featured an article on the murder and included a photograph of the telegram (without the name of the sender shown).
 The newspaper soon received a postcard reading:

 Why do you publish the picture of the Hooray telegram?

 This was followed four days later by a postcard to Chevis’s father, confidently asserting: